 Past DPhil students from the Department of Education have gone on to academic and research careers at universities in the UK (eg Oxford, Edinburgh, Warwick, UCL, King's College, St. Mary's, Liverpool) and across the world (eg Stanford, Princeton, MIT, Hong Kong, Chile), or are employed across a wide range of other sectors such as policy for government departments or NGOs, international organisations such as OECD, think tanks and administration at local and national levels.
 The department’s ‘Conversations with Alumni’ feature includes interviews with two DPhil alumni on their career paths after Oxford.

-Changes to the course
+Changes to this course and your supervision

 The University will seek to deliver this course in accordance with the description set out in this course page.
 However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after registration.
 The safety of students, staff and visitors is paramount and major changes to delivery or services may have to be made in circumstances of a pandemic (including Covid-19), epidemic or local health emergency.
 In addition, in certain circumstances, for example due to visa difficulties or because the health needs of students cannot be met, it may be necessary to make adjustments to course requirements for international study.

-Entry requirements for entry in 2017-18
+Entry requirements for entry in 2023-24

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in a relevant subject, preferably in the social sciences.
+- a first-class or strong upper second-class undergraduate degree with honours in a relevant subject, preferably in the social sciences.

 For applicants with a degree from the USA, the minimum GPA sought is 3.6 out of 4.0.